LESdylan/mental-mosaic/projects/!! First Unresolvable Project  Minitalk.md

     - **sigprocmask()**: Allows blocking/unblocking signals to prevent them from interrupting critical sections of code, avoiding race conditions.
     - **sigsuspend()**: Atomically sets a signal mask and suspends the process until a signal is received, avoiding the race condition in the if (!signal_received) { pause(); } pattern.
     - **signalfd()**: Provides a file descriptor-based interface for handling signals, which is more robust for modern applications but not available in all environments (and likely not allowed in 42 projects).
 - **School Constraints**: If the project restricts you to signal() or sigaction without these primitives, it forces you to work with inherently unreliable mechanisms.
-This aligns with your observation that the project requirements make reliable signal handling "impossible" in some cases, as you cannot fully eliminate race conditions without masking or atomic operations.
+This aligns with your observation that the project requirements make reliable signal handling "impossible" in some cases, as you cannot fully eliminate race conditions without masking or atomic operations.42
 #### 3. Signal Handler Limitations

 Your statement about signal handler constraints is **correct**: